 Business Contact Name: Ed Knudson

 Phone number: (661) 722-6301

-Date Last Revised: 4/08/2021
+Date Last Revised: 3/05/2021

-Reopening Protocol for Gyms and Fitness Establishments: Appendix L Effective Date: 12:01am on Monday, April 5, 2021
+Reopening Protocol for Gyms and Fitness Establishments: Appendix L

+Effective Date: 12:01am on Monday, March 15, 2021

-Recent updates: (Changes highlighted in yellow) 4/2/21: Effective 4/5/2021, gyms and fitness establishments, including yoga and dance studios, 1:1 fitness training and climbing walls be reopen for indoor operations up to 25% occupancy.
+Recent updates: (Changes highlighted in yellow)

+Effective 3/15/2021, gyms and fitness establishments, including yoga and dance studios, 1:1 fitness training and climbing walls, may reopen for indoor operations up to 10% occupancy as the County moves into the Red Tier of the State's Blueprint for a Safer Economy framework, effective 3/15/2021.

-COVID-19 case rates, hospitalizations, and deaths continue to fall, but community spread still remains moderate.
+COVID-19 case rates, hospitalizations, and deaths continue to fall, but still remain high.
 COVID-19 continues to pose a high risk to communities and requires all people and businesses to take precautions and modify operations and activities to reduce the risk of spread.

-Due to Los Angeles County entering the "Orange Tier" of the State's Blueprint for a Safer Economy framework, this protocol has been updated to lift some local activity-specific restrictions.
+Due to Los Angeles County entering the "Red Tier" of the State's Blueprint for a Safer Economy framework, this protocol has been updated to lift some local activity-specific restrictions.
 Gyms and Fitness Establishments should proceed with caution and adhere to the requirements in this protocol to reduce the potential spread of COVID-19 within their business operations.